 We wish you and your family a Hanukkah season filled with love and light.

-Thank you to our partner, PJ Library Bay Area, a program of the Jewish Community Federation and Endowment Fund, that provides free Jewish books to children from birth through twelve years of age.
+Thank you to our partner, PJ Library Bay Area, a program of the Jewish Federation Bay Area, that provides free Jewish books to children from birth through twelve years of age.

 ✡️ Enroll in free Jewish chapter books for readers, ages 8.5 – 12 years old: PJ Our Way.